Gares95/Data-Modeling_PostgreSQL/README.md

 >If we want to know which songs are from the year 2008
 >%sql SELECT * FROM songs WHERE year = '2008';

+### Credits
+Udacity provided the template and the guidelines to start this project.
+The completion of this was made by Guillermo Garcia and the review of the program and the verification that the project followed the proper procedures was also made by my mentor from udacity.